Mel-M15/ShellCommands/README.md

 5. Selecting option 1 will execute the "dir" shell command - it will list the files and directories in the current directory
 6. Selecting option 2 will execute the "cd" shell command - it will print the working directory
-7. Selecting option 3 will execute the "mkdir" shell command - it will create a new directory named 'NewDirectory' and this folder will be placed in the ShellCommands folder(this is where all of the contents of this project are saved).
+7. Selecting option 3 will execute the "mkdir" shell command - it will create a new directory named 'NewDirectory' and this folder will be placed in the ShellCommands folder(this is where all the contents of this project are saved).
-8. Selecting option 4 will execute the "echo" shell command - it will prompt the user to enter a message (for example type Hello World!) and the message will be displayed back to the user using the echo command.
+8. Selecting option 4 will execute the "echo" shell command - it will prompt the user to enter a message (for example type 'Hello World!') and the message typed will be displayed back to the user using the echo command.
-9. Selecting option 5 will ececute the "type" shell command - it will
+9. Selecting option 5 will execute the "type" shell command - it will prompt the user to enter the first file name of their choice (for example type 'file1'), then it will prompt the user to enter the second file name of their choice (for example type 'file2').
+These two files will be placed in the ShellCommands folder (this is where all the contents of this project are saved).
+The text: "This class is CS 540 Operating Systems" will be written to the file named 'file1' and the text "I am a student at
+   Wichita State University" will be written to the file named 'file2.'
+Finally, using the shell command "type", the program will concatenate and display the content of both file1 and file2 to the user.
 10. Selecting option 6 will exit the program

 # Note about _________